Skip to main content

 How to deploy FLUX.1

-In this guide, we will create a simple FLUX image generation workflow using Ikomia API and deploy it to the cloud with Ikomia SCALE to integrate it into a Node.js application.
+In this guide, we will create a simple FLUX image generation workflow using Ikomia API and deploy it to the cloud with Ikomia SCALE to integrate it into your application.

 FLUX generated image